A classic villain pose. To show that he has defeated the hero, the villain lifts him over his head.

 - Bane, being one of Batman: Arkham Asylum's Game Over Men, naturally breaks Batman's back if you die in his boss fight, as a tribute to Knightfall.
 At the end of his boss battle, he attempts to break Batman's back, only for a remote-controlled Batmobile to ram him.

 - He does it again in cut-scenes in Batman: Arkham Origins as well.
 The first time he does it, he throws Batman out the window.
 When he does it during the second fight, he does bring Batman down over his knee.
 It doesn't break his back, but it does effectively end the fight for a while.
-He can also do it during the fights themselves, those these can be countered.
+He can also do it during the fights themselves, though these can be countered.
 If you fail to counter, he'll naturally bring you down on his knee.
 While damaging, it isn't necessarily fatal.

 - In One Must Fall 2097, this is Jaguar's "Scrap move" (part one of the Finishing Move), complete with dropping the enemy robot on the ground.
 The "Destruction move" (part two) is continued from that position, as Jaguar leaps into the air and smashes the opponent into the ground so hard that it explodes into pieces.